The Bad News Bears Go to Japan: Reception

 The film has a 6% rating on Rotten Tomatoes based on 16 reviews.
-Jackie Earle Haley considered it the worst movie ever made.
+Jackie Earle Haley, who was in the movie, considered it the worst movie ever made.

 Vincent Canby of The New York Times wrote that "the film is a demonstration of the kind of desperation experienced by people trying to make something out of a voyage to nowhere".
 Variety noted the "latest version is more successful than the middle outing, but the situation and characters are getting tired".
 Gene Siskel of the Chicago Tribune gave the film two stars out of four and wrote: "The story this time is much more confused, with plenty of subplots ... what we should be seeing is play-by-play with the kids and some baseball.
 There is very little of either".
 Linda Gross of the Los Angeles Times called it "a very good second sequel" and "a wry and entertaining movie".
 Gary Arnold of The Washington Post wrote: "Every aspect of the premise that might supply a source of comic and melodramatic renewal—the conflicts that arise between kids and parents, the conflicts between kids and other kids, the culture shock of American Little League Baseball confronting its Japanese counterpart—is neglected or shortchanged in favor of lazy self-imitation".

 The film opened in 300 theaters in the Southern United States in early June, grossing $910,000 in its opening weekend.
 In 38 days it had grossed $9 million and went on to earn theatrical rentals of $7.3 million.